jgaffuri/OriMap/docs/howtoactlidar/README.md

 batchoutfolder=../out/noumerleen/
 lazfolder=../in/noumerleen/
 ```

 - If you know the number of processors available on your PC, you can specify how many will be used by karttapullautin with `processes=XXX` parameter.
 This will allow a parallel and thus faster computation.
-- **Launch the program** by double clicking on: *pullauta.exe*.
+- **Launch the program** with e double click on: *pullauta.exe*.
 This may take several hours to complete depending on the number and size of the *\*.laz* files to process and the computation power of the PC.
 You can follow the process progress by looking at the content of the *.../workspace/out/noumerleen/* folder, where the output is progressively produced, tile after tile.
 Some images can be viewed there, step after step.

-Once the process is complete, we are not done yet: This has produced 1 output for each tile, and we need to merge all these outputs into a single one.
+Once the process is complete, we are not done yet: The process produces 1 output for each tile, and we need to merge all these outputs into a single one.
 An easy way to proceed the following:

-- Create a *merge.bat* file in *.../workspace/karttapullautin_standalone/* folder.
+- Create a *merge.bat* file in *.../workspace/karttapullautin_standalone/* folder (right click, then *new file*).
 Edit it as a text file and add the following content:

 ```
 pullauta pngmerge 1
 pullauta pngmergedepr 1